BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/delta.md

 // TODO add mentions to the Kibana dashboard

 **Logs:**
-Nexus Delta relies on @link:[Logback](https://logback.qos.ch/) for logs which one of the popular logginhg frameworks on the JVM.
+Nexus Delta relies on @link:[Logback](https://logback.qos.ch/) for logs which one of the popular logging frameworks on the JVM.

 Log back provides: